w3c/wai-about-wai/_about/translating/guides/using-github.md

 <ol start="10">
    <li>
-   You have been redirected to a pre-filled "Open a pull request" form.
+   From last step, you are redirected to a pre-filled "Open a pull request" form.
    </li>
-   <li>Add [In Progress] atht the beginning of the Pull Request title
+   <li>Add [In Progress] at the beginning of the Pull Request title
    </li>
 </ol>